system-zero/system-zero/data/docs/la.md

 - normally releasing memory it happens automatically, but many cases are handled internally explicitly, as there is no a real mechanism underneath, just a very primitive one

+# DEVELOPMENT

+  - at this point (mid days of April of 2021), the natural route is to develop an ecosystem, and we're being faced with a dillema.

+    As a start, we created a wrapper for the fopen() function.
+Instead of making a special `File Pointer` type, we choose to create an Object Type, that it might be used by others and for other purposes.

+    But how this function or the others that will follow are going to be used?

+    There is the old fashioned C's boring imperative way:

+      somefunction (...)

+    or the more natural humanish way, expressed in (pseudo) code as:

+              sleep           at-hot-dogs            cow
+      Me.what.  eat -> where .       cook -> what . rice . with ("yellowroot", ...)
+               work               parents           goat

+    means, possibly chained functions, that act on a kind of type, or object, or an environment, that is maintained a state of properties.

+    In an internal implementation, this requires to pass as the first argument to the called method the specific object, and at the same time the functions should push something in the stack (usually the same object).

+    I'm not sure if this humble machine can handle this complexity, and if we want to dedicate time to develop such a system, that should at least to be consistent.
+But it is appealling!

+    Anyway, for functions like fopen(), this is not issue, as it is desirable to map one to one with the well known and established C interface.